-An initial draft of the national report is the main input for the national dialogues.
-NVP countries hold consultative dialogues or, or in the case of programme countries, national workshops to undertake multi-stakeholder reviews.
+An initial draft of the national report is the main input for the national consultations.
+NVP countries hold consultative dialogues or, in the case of programme countries, national workshops, to undertake multi-stakeholder reviews.
 Such national consultations aim to contribute to improving public and intra-governmental debate on issues relating to the implementation of the development strategy and priority-setting in pursuit of sustainable development objectives.

-National workshops assist countries in assessing progress towards their development objectives and the implementation of their national development strategies with the broad participation of key stakeholders.
-Participants have included policy makers, government representatives and representatives from the non-state sectors, including think-tanks and academia, civil society and the private sector.
-Such broad participation is expected to facilitate engagement and ownership, identification of successes and gaps and contribute to sharpening policy recommendations.
+National consultations assist countries in assessing progress towards their development objectives and the implementation of their national development strategies with the broad participation of key stakeholders.
+Participants should include policy makers, government representatives and representatives from the non-state sectors, such as think-tanks and academia, civil society and the private sector.
+Such broad participation facilitates engagement and ownership, the identification of successes and gaps and contributes to sharpening policy recommendations.
 The workshops can also be used to assess national best practices and lessons learned.